pooyanosk1382/sorts/README.md

 Bubble sort works on the repeatedly swapping of adjacent elements until they are not in the intended order.
 It is called bubble sort because the movement of array elements is just like the movement of air bubbles in the water.
 Bubbles in water rise up to the surface; similarly, the array elements in bubble sort move to the end in each iteration.

+Counting sort:

+This sorting technique doesn't perform sorting by comparing elements.
+It performs sorting by counting objects having distinct key values like hashing.
+After that, it performs some arithmetic operations to calculate each object's index position in the output sequence.
+Counting sort is not used as a general-purpose sorting algorithm.